kyma-incubator/compass/docs/kyma-environment-broker/02-01-architecture.md

 1. The user sends a request to create a new cluster with [Kyma Runtime](https://github.com/kyma-incubator/compass/blob/master/docs/compass/02-01-components.md#kyma-runtime).

     a.
-User sends request to KEB, through Istio [VirtualService](https://istio.io/docs/reference/config/networking/virtual-service/).
+The user sends a request to KEB through [Istio VirtualService](https://istio.io/docs/reference/config/networking/virtual-service/).

-    b.
-Istio redirects a request to the [Ory Hydra](https://www.ory.sh/docs/hydra/), which authorizes a request.
+    b. b.
+Istio redirects the request to the [Ory Hydra](https://www.ory.sh/docs/hydra/), which authorizes the request.

     c.
-If authorization end with success, the request is redirected to KEB.
+If the authorization ends with success, the request is redirected to KEB.

 2. KEB proxies the request to create a new cluster to the Provisioner component.
 3. Provisioner registers a new cluster in the Director component.